UK to turn page on 'Trussonomics' with budget plan

 But Hunt says he can only slow the rise in borrowing costs if he can show investors that Britain's 2.45 trillion-pound ($2.91 trillion) debt mountain will start to fall as a share of economic output.
 Beating inflation is key to that.

-"The Bank of England has my wholehearted support in its mission to defeat inflation... but we need fiscal and monetary policy to work together," Hunt said in excerpts of his budget speech released by the finance ministry.
+"The Bank of England has my wholehearted support in its mission to defeat inflation... but we need fiscal and monetary policy to work together," Hunt said in excerpts of his speech.

-"We are taking a balanced path to stability," he said.
-"But it depends on taking difficult decisions now."

 TAX RISES AND SPENDING CUTS